syncfusion-content/flutter-docs/Flutter/datagrid/columns-sizing.md

 ## Consider all the rows to calculate the autofit size

-Autofit calculation range can be customized by the `SfDataGrid.columnWidthCalculationRange` property.The default value of `ColumnWidthCalculationRange` is `ColumnWidthCalculationRange.visibleRows`.
-The autofit calculation range can be considered to all the rows by setting the `columnWidthCalculationRange` property to `ColumnWidthCalculationRange.allRows`.
+By default, the autofit calculation is performed for only visible rows.
+You can use the `SfDataGrid.columnWidthCalculationRange` property as `ColumnWidthCalculationRange.allRows` to perform the autofit calculation for all the available rows.

 {% tabs %}
 {% highlight Dart %}